TheAncientOneGH/AutoActionKey/README.md

 for games that use annoying input methods that require you to single click every spec of dust on a planet in order to play.
 For example: cleaning up trash in Farmer's Dynasty 2.
 The devs really want my carpal tunnel syndrome to kick in at full effect..
+This script can be used for any game or app etc..
+It does not check what you have running.

 The Embedded Python provided is pre-configured and should work just fine for allowing this script to run isolated by itself.
 To run from your own copy of Python, be sure you install the folowing